VisiumCH/visiumlint/README.md

 To run code under your newly set up environment, you have two options:

-- *Open a shell*: activate your environment with `pipenv shell`.
-Note that this command will also source environment variables from your `.env` file.
+- *Open a shell*: activate your environment with `source .venv/bin/activate`.

-- *Pipenv CLI*: you can also run scripts using your python environment with `pipenv run script.py`.
+- *Pipenv CLI*: you can also run scripts using your python environment with `uv run script.py`.
 This can be convenient within a `docker build` execution for example.

-### Some tips about pipenv
+### Some tips about uv

 **About deploying in production**

-Note that when deploying your code in production, you should not install the dev package, it is preferred to run the following command: `pipenv install --system --deploy`.
+Note that when deploying your code in production, you should not install the dev package, it is preferred to run the following command: `uv sync --locked --no-dev`.
+In production, to target the system environment, set `UV_PROJECT_ENVIRONMENT` to the prefix of the Python installation, ie. `"/usr/local"`.

-**About using git with pipenv**
+**About using git with uv**

-Make sure to commit the `Pipfile.lock` in `git`.
+Make sure to commit the `uv.lock` in `git`.
 It will make your code more reproducible because other developers could install the exact same python packages as you used.

 ---